-EVALUATION CRITERIA STANDARD NOTEGROSSIC Level of Service to Users 1.
+EVALUATION CRITERIA STANDARD DESCRIPTION Level of Service to Users 1.
 Maximum travel time to a transfer facility Measures the travel time to a facility from a a.
-Commercial vehicles 30-minute point in its service area considering only that b.
-Business self haulers maximixem Portion within the continued when c.
-Residential self haulers ונים אונים ול מאונים מידור political within the configurations under growth regional traffic issues.
-The Solid Waste Division's only means to reduce travel time is to construct additional facilities.
-Waximum time on site is not exceeded more than 10% of operating Measures wait time to get in and out of station 16 minutes b including unloading time.
+Commercial vehicles 30-minute point in its service area, considering only that b.
+Business self haulers maximum portion within the contiquous urban growth c.
+Residential self haulers boundary.
+This criterion will be affected by regional traffic issues.
+The Solid Waste Division's only means to reduce travel time is The state of the s to construct additional facilities.
+2. Maximum time on site is not exceeded more than 10% of operating Measures wait time to get in and out of station, hours 16 minutes b including unloading time.
 It is an indicator of a.
 Commercial vehicles 60 minutes c whether the facility is over-capacity.
 The b.
 Business self haulers 60 minutes c maximum times assume adequate staffing and c.
-Residential self haulers exclude emergency situations 3.
-Facility hours meet user demand yes/no Indicates the ability to adjust hours to meet the station's customer demand. neet the waste reduction and recycling goals Recycling policies set forth in the current solid a. business seil naulers yes/no waste management plan and business plan define the types of recycling services to be D. Kesidential self haulers yes/no provided at each station.
-Recycling services are planned to meet the current supply/demand markets and targeted materials in the waste stream.
+Residential self haulers exclude emergency situations.
+3. Facility hours meet user demand yes/no Indicates the ability to adjust hours to meet the station's customer demand.
+4. Recycling services offered meet the waste reduction and recycling goals Recycling policies set forth in the current solid a.
+Business self haulers yes/no waste management plan and business plan define the types of recycling services to be b.
+Residential self haulers yes/no provided at each station.
+Recycling services are planned to meet the current supply/demand markets and targeted materials in the waste stream regulations. b Based on feedback from Waste Management. c Goal established by the Solid Waste Division based on facility performance and customer comment.

-a The development of evaluation criteria and standards assumes that stations meet all applicable health, safety, and environmental codes and regulations. b Based on feedback from Waste Management. c Goal established by the Solid Waste Division based on facility performance and customer comment.
+The development of evaluation criteria and standards assumes that stations meet all applicable health, safety, and environmental codes and